Pupil Personnel Services

 19. What is a 504 versus an IEP?
 What is the difference?

-20. How can I build in better communication with my child’s IEP team for updates on student progress? this
+20. How can I build in better communication with my child’s IEP team for updates on student progress?

 There are many times for progress updates throughout the year, not just at report card time.
 Mid-term progress is reviewed by teachers approximately half-way through the marking period, and grade level teams often meet to review data monthly.
 An email at the beginning of the year to inquire about already established progress review points would be a great place to start the discussion of improved/more frequent communication.
 Arrangements can be made informally to include parents in those updates/reviews, or planned contact can be established through the PPT process.